106: Calorie-free oil

 that's him.
 Him and DeVito, a classic.

 His proudest moment.
-Conan the Barbarian.

-during a full moon, you cannot see that line.
+During a full moon, you cannot see that line.
 You cannot see the Terminator.

 Lovely.
 A lovely little trick there.